kmkr/splendid-nudibranch/content.md

 DSC07252.jpg

-Title	Moon jellyfish
+Title	Moon Jellyfish
-Loc		egypt
+Loc		Egypt
 Tags	2015
 Latin	Aurelia aurita
 Desc	The short tentacles around the bell of the moon jelly are poisonous to small marine animals, which the jelly sometimes eat.
 A complete meal is ensured by using a layer of mucus covering the creature to catch plankton.